whetstoneresearch/marketdepth-v3/README.md

-## Uniswap v3 market depth calculator
+## Uniswap v4 market depth calculator

-Calculates market depth (the amount of assets avaiable to trade within a certain price region) Inspired by [Uniswap market depth study](https://github.com/Uniswap/v3-market-depth-study) and [python implimentation](https://github.com/Uniswap/v3-market-depth-study)
+Calculates market depth (the amount of assets avaiable to trade within a certain price region) and TVL (amount of assets in the pool) for Uniswap v4
+Inspired by [Uniswap market depth study](https://github.com/Uniswap/v3-market-depth-study) and [python implimentation](https://github.com/Uniswap/v3-market-depth-study)

 ### Usage